-WMST 304-3 Contemporary Women's Writing in an International

-Frame This course covers a range of contemporary women writers in an international context.
+WMST 304-3 Contemporary Women's Writing in an International Frame This course covers a range of contemporary women writers in an international context.
 Writers will be examined in relation to developments in the women's movement and in light of recent feminist literary theoretical insights into narrative, genre, and representation.

-WMST 306-3 Indigenous Women: Perspectives The purpose of this course is twofold: first to understand how Indigenous women's lives have been shaped by colonialism and secondly, to delineate the global themes in their current political and social struggles to transcend the colonial legacy that continues to constrain them.
+WMST 306-3 Indigenous Women: Perspectives The purpose of this course is twofold: first to understand how Indigenous women's lives have been shaped by colonialism and secondly, to delineate the global themes in indigenous women's current political and social struggles to transcend the colonial legacy that continues to constrain them

-Prerequisites: FNST 215-3 or permission of the instructor Precluded: FNST 306-3 and WMST 310-3
+Prerequisites: FNST 100-3 or WMST 100-3 or permission of the instructor

+Precluded: FNST 306-3 and WMST 310-3